mithunmohandas2/PingMeMessenger-API/README.md

 # PingMe Messenger API Project Overview
 This is the bankend of a PingMe Messenger full-stack real-time messaging application project created by Mithun Mohandas.
 Its a collaboration of Express, Node, MongoDB.
 It used Pusher library to show realtime updates of messages with full duplex communication.

+## Key Features :
+ API Integration Setup:
+Implemented Pusher library service for real-time conversations.

+User Authentication:
+Integrated a streamlined user authentication system requiring a unique email and password for accessing chat application.

+Session Management:
+Leveraged JWT based Session management to improve efficiency of server.

+Cloud Database:
+Utilised the capabilities of MongoBD Atlas to host the database to the cloud and access the data seamlessly.

 ## Getting Started
 To get the project up and running on your local machine, follow these steps: